 You can review or withdraw your consent to receiving marketing at any time.
 Please contact [email protected] if you want to do so or use the unsubscribe link on any email marketing we send you.

-This section tells you about the safeguards that keep your personal information safe and private, if it is sent outside the UK and EEA.
+This section tells you about the safeguards that keep your personal information safe and private, if it is sent outside the UK.

 • Follow your instructions;

 • Comply with a legal duty;

 • Work with our suppliers who help us to run your accounts and services.

 If we do transfer your personal information outside the UK to our suppliers, we’ll make sure that it is protected to the same extent as in the UK.
 We’ll use one of these safeguards: